ChannelEngine: stock

 If you use a merchant plugin – such as Adobe Commerce (née Magento) – which does not use a product feed for product information containing the stock value, the stock values are usually fetched by a custom task you have no direct influence over.

 With Adobe Commerce, the stock is retrieved via the webstore's internal API by various API calls.
 If you have many products and incremental updates are not possible (e.g.: because product/stock updates are imported via an alternative route), you might want to consider using a separate feed or plugin for stock updates.
-Because Adobe Commerce offers stock data in single calls, many calls are required to fetch the stock for all products – resulting in a a task that may run for a long time.
+Because Adobe Commerce offers stock data in single calls, many calls are required to fetch the stock for all products – resulting in a task that may run for a long time.

 Manual stock management